MarkelCA/MarkelCA/README.md

    ### About Me:
 </div>

-- 🎂 I'm 21 years old .
+- 🎂 I'm 22 years old .

 - 🎓 **I’ve studied** a Certificate of Higher Education on **Web Application Development**.

-- 💧  I'm currently working for [Bikuma Global Services](https://www.bikuma.com/) as Backend Developer specialized in Wordpress and Drupal.
+- 📚 **I've studied** Certificate of Higher Education on **Multiplatformm Application Development**.

-- 📚 **I'm stydying** Certificate of Higher Education on **Multiplatformm Application Development**.
+- 🦉  I'm currently working for [Smowltech](https://smowl.net/es/) as Fullstack Developer specialized in backend with PHP and Python.

-- ⚛️ I’m currently learning GraphQL + Typescript.
+- 🏗️ I’m currently learning Sofware Architecture and Go.

-- ✨ I'm passionate, creative, enthusiastic, dedicated, open minded and I love to work with others.
+- ✨ I'm passionate, creative, enthusiastic, dedicated, open minded and I love to work in team. in
 - 💡 I'm always learning new things.

 - 🎵 In my free time I love playing music, reading and hanging out with my friends.